-In the US, the Energy Independence and Security Act of 2007 (EISA) included the national Renewable Fuel Standard (RFS)12 with the purpose of diversifying fuel alternatives and increasing the contribution from renewable fuels.
-EISA defines four categories of renewable fuel with minimum GHG reduction thresholds as a key requirement for each category.
-EISA requires 20% GHG reduction for any renewable fuel facility constructed after 2007, 50% reduction for advanced biofuel.
-50% reduction for biomass-based diesel. and 60% reduction for cellulosic biofuel.
+Often, the inclusion of co-products from biofuels production can complicate the way LCA boundary conditions are set (as defined in ISO 14040/44) and can impact the LCA outcome for each scenario.^{1,5} The impact of each individual co-product and process scenario should be considered separately and reported in a consistent manner.
+The boundaries of a LCA should be clearly defined before it is performed.
+A LCA focusing on the main product and system is known as an attributional LCA, while one including broader environmental impacts is a consequential LCA.7 A LCA may assist in determining eligibility for government incentive programs, evaluating the environmental impact of farm operations, projecting economic performance, or performing a resource assessment (RA).
+The latter is used to calculate the total amount of fuel or other product that can be manufactured using a specific process given the amount of input resources available within a specific area, or alternatively, to inform the LCA of the need to bring resources to the cultivation facility from remote locations.^{8,9} In all cases, the importance of uniform approaches to these analyses is increasing as the algae industry seeks to rapidly develop, finance, and build out its operations.
+The standardized GREET LCA tool developed by Argonne National Laboratories has been adapted to over 100 feedstock-to-fuel pathways, yet it continues to require adaptation to accommodate the diversity of algae-based fuels.9-11 defines four categories of renewable fuel with minimum GHG reduction thresholds as a key requirement for each category.
+EISA requires 20% GHG reduction for any renewable fuel facility constructed after 2007, 50% reduction for advanced biofuel, 50% reduction for biomass-based diesel. and 60% reduction for cellulosic biofuel.
 All of these are measured against the 2005 average petroleum baseline.
 Having achieved significant success through 2014, the majority of growth remaining in the program is to be fulfilled by advanced biofuels, which include biomass-based diesel and cellulosic biofuel.
 Implementation of the RFS requires the EPA to estimate the life cycle GHG emissions for renewable fuels to determine eligibility in the prescribed categories.
-EISA defines life cycle GHG emissions as "the aggregate quantity of GHG emissions (including direct emissions and significant indirect emissions such as those from land use changes), related to the full fuel life cycle, including all stages of fuel and feedstock production and distribution, from feedstock generation or extraction through the distribution and delivery and use of the finished fuel to the ultimate consumer, where the mass values for all GHGs are adjusted to account for their relative global warming potential."13
+EISA defines life cycle GHG emissions as "the aggregate quantity of GHG emissions (including direct emissions and significant indirect emissions such as those from land use changes), related to the full fuel life cycle, including all stages of fuel and feedstock production and distribution, from feedstock generation or extraction through the distribution and delivery and use of the finished fuel to the ultimate consumer. where the mass values for all GHGs are adjusted to account for their relative global warming potential."14